Answering a Complaint or Petition

 The plaintiff notifies the defendant about the lawsuit by serving them with the complaint or petition and summons.
 The defendant must "answer" the complaint within the time deadline.
 The answer is the defendant's chance to agree or disagree with each of the plaintiff's statements, to make any affirmative defenses, or to raise a counterclaim.

-If the defendant is served inside Utah, the defendant must file an answer within 20 days after service.
-If the defendant is served outside Utah, the defendant must file an answer within 30 days after service.
+If the defendant is served inside Utah, the defendant must file an answer within 21 calendar days after service.
+If the defendant is served outside Utah, the defendant must file an answer within 30 calendar days after service URCP 12(a).
 The time to answer in an eviction case is much shorter.
 The summons will say how many days the defendant has to respond.

 If the defendant does not file an answer or an appropriate motion within that time, the plaintiff may ask the court to enter a default judgment.
 A default judgment means the plaintiff wins, and the defendant doesn't get the chance to tell their side of the story.
 For more information and forms, see our page on Default Judgments.